TechnoMageKOMT/Programming_Notes/JavaScript/D_Arrays.md

 ## findIndex() method

-This method is an alternative if the array is composed of objects and works a bit like the forEach() method; it loops through an array until it finds the first occurence of the search element based on a **truthy** value.
+This method is an alternative to indexOf() if the array is composed of objects; and works a bit like the forEach() method; it loops through an array until it finds the **first occurence** of the search element based on a returned **truthy** value.
+The moment it finds a match, the index number is returned and the loop is exited.

 ```JavaScript
 const index = notes.findIndex(function(note, index){